 ‘Get down on the ground!’

 The bulkier sergeant kicked the knife behind him, oblivious to the hand curling around it.
-‘The other prisoner where is he?’
+‘The other prisoner,’ he demanded.
+‘Where is he?’

 But streaming hot blood pouring down his neck stopped further questioning.
 His second-in-command fumbled for her radio, holding it to her lips, unaware of Julianna’s fist cutting through the air and into her face.

 Caden stared as the body fell beside her dead partner.
-‘Wow.’
+‘Ah, wow.’

 The radio dropped from her hand.

-‘You can be scary angry, can’t you pet.
+‘You’re a scary angry pet when you wanna be,’ he said, almost proudly.
 Quickly now,’ he said and started tugging at the dead man’s uniform before it stained too much with his blood.
 He examined the T-shirt and left it—everything else he took.

 Julianna just shook her head.